The Resistance (album): Tour

-The band also performed a small number of shows at other venues in Europe, before they supported Irish rock band U2 for nine dates on the North American leg of their 360° Tour in September and October and in South America in March and April 2011.
+On 4 and 5 September 2009, Muse performed a pair of homecoming concerts, "A Seaside Rendezvous", in their hometown of Teignmouth, Devon.
+They supported U2 on the North American leg of their 360° Tour in late 2009.
+In June 2009, Muse confirmed the dates for a European leg of the Resistance Tour, which would comprise 30 shows.
+Tickets for the UK arena dates, both pre-sale and general sale, sold out within minutes.

 The opening European leg began on 22 October 2009 and ended on 4 December 2009, comprising 30 shows.
 The second leg, which began on 7 January 2010, included thirteen shows, seven of which were part of the Australasian Big Day Out shows.
 A North American leg of 26 shows took place in early 2010.
 Nine stadium shows took place in Europe in 2010, with three of those dates taking place at Wembley Stadium and Old Trafford Cricket Ground.
 A second round of North American concerts took place throughout September and October 2010.
 At the conclusion of 2010, the tour was placed on Pollstar's annual "Year End Top 50 Worldwide Concert Tours", and appeared 13th worldwide, earning over $76 million with 64 shows in 2010.